The Birth Order Bias

 Counterarguments

-There are counterarguments to the feedback loop theory: Society has always moved forward from conservative ideas to more liberal ones, and from less sophisticated ways of doing things to more sophisticated ones.
-Humans have never liked anything different from the norm.
+There are counterarguments to the feedback loop theory: Society generally moves forward from conservative ideas to more liberal ones, and from less sophisticated ways of doing things to more sophisticated ones.
+Humans tend to not like anything different from the norm.
 Senior members of any hierarchy pick on junior ones — and junior members criticize senior ones in return.
 Those reasons, some would say, explain stereotypes (and the loosening of them) against only children and criticisms against youngest children.

-Those people would stress — again — siblings outnumbering only children has to do with most parents wanting for their child a playmate and lifelong support system.
+Those people would stress — again — siblings outnumbering only children has to do with most parents wanting for their child a live-in playmate and lifelong best friend.
 But only child- and youngest child stereotypes must be regarded in a broader context, because those counterarguments falter when we look at the roles those particular positions will play in the future.
 And siblings outnumbering only children — which will not last forever — also has to do with the feedback loop.

 Youngest child stereotypes cannot be explained as them being different from the norm, because they have never been any scarcer than middle- or oldest children.
 They can also not be explained as the result of more conservative beliefs, because in a world where it is virtuous to have a sibling, that is not possible without a youngest child.
 While they could be explained as senior members criticizing junior ones, even this argument will not make sense in the future.

-Whereas in the past, youngest kids were rewarded for agreeing they were sinners, in the future, younger siblings will have to keep mum about being a sinner because it won’t do either sibling any favors.
-It will not enable them to help the system flash green.
-They also won’t gain from criticizing their older sibling.
-In fact, no one will be able to criticize another person in the new Bias, at least not without the support of another.
+In the past, youngest kids were rewarded for agreeing they were sinners, and older siblings were rewarded for criticizing them because it made them sound righteous.
+The same is true for only children and siblings.
+In the future, younger siblings will have to keep mum about being a sinner because it won’t do any siblings any favors.
+It will make siblings sound vulnerable, not enable any party to help the system flash green.
+Younger siblings also won’t gain from criticizing their older sibling.
+In fact, no one will be able to criticize another person in the new Bias, at least not directly.

-Speaking of minimizing their wins, they’ll also be calling more attention to their vulnerable traits as time goes on, not their sophisticated ones.
+Speaking of only children, they will call more attention to their vulnerable traits as time goes on, not their sophisticated ones.
 They will be doing so because the sibling feedback loop has ceased to elevate vulnerable sibling qualities, and they must try to match that vulnerability.
-The only child has always been “more sophisticated” in one sense, but more vulnerable in another, via not having a built-in playmate in the form of a sibling, and they cannot be lifted up.
-In the future, the only child will be required to voice aloud both “winner” and “loser” personas to show awareness and sensitivity — both “sophisticated” and “unsophisticated” traits.
+The only child has always been “more sophisticated” in one sense, but more vulnerable in another, and they cannot be lifted up.
+In the future, only children will be required to voice aloud both “winner” and “loser” scripts to show awareness and sensitivity —both sophisticated and unsophisticated traits.
+While their winner trait must be prompted by someone else.

 If we were to ask ourselves why youngest and only children were seen as sinners, while oldest and middle children got to be saints, the most reasonable explanation is competition and jealousy were at play.
 It makes sense.
 Human beings compete with each other (as evidenced by slut-shaming).
 Siblings compete with each other too — on both a micro and macro level.
 Everyone wants to be regarded as Most Worthy, because it validates jealousies and enables us to get away with competitive behavior — which is all vital to our survival.